 IMPACT: Eligible non-profits and property owners who lease space to the non-profits benefit from the abatements.
-Although two non-profits have been approved for the abatements, they has not taken effect at the time of this writing and the value of the abatements had not been
+Two non-profits, the American Iron and Steel Institute at 25 Massachusetts Avenue, N.W., and Case Western Reserve, at 820 First Street, N.E., have been approved for the abatements, but there are no plans to approve additional abatements at this time.

-&lt;sup>372 For purposes of this program, eligible non-profit organizations are those that are exempt from federal income tax under sections 501(c)(3), (4), and (6) of the U.S. Internal Revenue Code.
+$^{426}$ For purposes of this program, eligible non-profit organizations are those that are exempt from federal income tax under sections 501(c)(3), (4), and (6) of the U.S. Internal Revenue Code.

-&lt;sup>373 See Title 10-B, Section 6300.1 of the D.C.
+&lt;sup>427 See Title 10-B, Section 6300.1 of the D.C.
 Municipal Regulations.

-&lt;sup>374 The approved non-profits are the American Iron and Steel Institute at 25 Massachusetts Avenue, N.W., and Case Western Reserve, at 820 First Street, N.E.
-Although the Office of Revenue Analysis normally does not provide tax information about specific individuals or organizations, D.C.
+&lt;sup>428 Ithough the Office of Revenue Analysis normally does not provide tax information about specific individuals or organizations, D.C.
 Official Code § 47-1001 allows disclosure of tax-exempt properties.